kerosene2562/KOP_react_labs/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the Apache 2.0 License.

 See the LICENSE file for full license text.